selgebali/CCMcr19_dos/README.md

 * Discussion points document
 * Feedback survey http://tiny.cc/dosfeedback

-#### Please feel free to share your tips and advice by adding to the life document x
+#### Please feel free to share your tips and advice by adding to the Dos and Don'ts checklist